daily-co/react-native-daily-js/README.md

 call.join({ url: 'https://your-team.daily.co/allhands' });

 // Listen for events signaling changes to participants or their audio or video.
+// - 'participant-joined' and 'participant-left' are for remote participants only
-// This includes the local participant. const events: DailyEvent[] = [
+// - 'participant-updated' is for the local participant as well as remote participants const events: DailyEvent[] = [
   'participant-joined',
   'participant-updated',